 Hello, I am Sanchia Parker

-Undoubtedly, is a healthy, happy life.
+They want a healthy, happy life.

-A lot of people I talk to are confused or overwhelmed because when they seek out health information they find that the amount of different nutrition and health information available is absolutely overwhelming.
+A lot of people I talk to are confused because when they seek out health information they find that the amount of nutrition and health information available is absolutely overwhelming.
 A lot of nutrition information found online or in media can be incorrect, misleading or downright dangerous.
 And with everyone being so different, health information needs to be tailored to each specific person for it to work.

 I created this site as a place that promotes credible, evidenced-based information to help those looking to reach their health goals.